When we first released the Secret Flying Fuel Dumping Tool, we received many messages asking for more detailed instructions on how to use it.

 FIRST READ THIS ARTICLE: FUEL DUMPING: THE BASICS

 Please remember, not every flight is dumpable.
 Of the few that are dumpable, the vast majority will not work with a 3x strike.
 1x strikes are a lot easier to find.

-Also, not every flight route you search will have a result.
-Some routes are simply not combinable based on the airlines who fly them.
+Also, not every flight route you search will have a good result.
+Some routes are simply not combinable due to the restrictive airlines that fly them.

 Please do not contact us asking for help in finding a working dump.
 This tool alone can achieve incredible results if used correctly.

 1. We must first decide on a flight to dump.
 In this example, the main flight we will attempt to dump will be a roundtrip flight from Boston to Beijing from 26th September to 3rd October 2016 (of course, use a different date).
 Enter these flight details in the “Main Flight” section (see image below).

 Before we continue, have a look on a booking site (e.g. Momondo) to see what the typical price for this route is on this particular day.
 Keep note of this number for later.

 Also, ensure pop-ups are enabled on the Secret Flying Fuel Dumping Tool page.

 2. If you are already aware of some working strikes, you can use the “Search Pairs” option.
 This is because many valid strikes work on many different routes and airlines.
 The “Search Pairs” option is a great way to find new dumpable routes.